 In addition, eligible employees are entitled to other retirement and future benefits as provided for under the collective agreement and terms of employment.
 These are unfunded defined benefit plans administered by the Group.
 Retirement and death benefits are based on years of service and final average salary.

-The accumulated sick leave bank ("Sick Bank obligation") consists of unused sick time credits earned prior to the discontinuation of the sick leave accumulation benefit in 1979.
-Accumulated sick leave may be drawn down at 100% or paid out at 50%.
-Benefits are paid out at current salary rates.
-No new credits are accumulated to this bank.
+The accumulated sick leave bank consisted of unused sick time credits earned prior to the discontinuation of the sick leave accumulation benefit in 1979.
+The outstanding balance of this bank was fully drawn during the fiscal year ended March 31, 2021.